 As you prepare for your trip, you’ve finally turned your attention to your Japan packing list.
+Fortunately, preparing for Japan can be surprisingly easy, but before you travel, make sure to keep these essential packing tips in mind.

-2. Pack as lightly as possible
+- Pack as Lightly as Possible

-No, you don’t need to wear geta.
+No, you don’t need to wear geta (wooden clogs for outdoor wear).

 But unless you enjoy untying and lacing your shoes every few minutes, the best shoes for Japan are ones you can slip on and off easily.

-Many places in Japan – including ryokans (traditional inns), temples, and some izakayas and restaurants – require you to remove your shoes.
+Many places in Japan, including ryokans (traditional inns), temples, and some izakayas and restaurants, require you to remove your shoes.

 Read more about Japanese etiquette tips and taboos.